 So if you can't see them, you may have to seek them out, by using those 'earlier' and 'later' buttons.

-Using the 'saver fare finder' tool is a good option if the price of the journey is more important to you than specific arrival or departure times.
+Using the 'best prices' tool is a good option if the price of the journey is more important to you than specific arrival or departure times.

 When you click on a red 'To Offer Selection' button of your chosen journey/departure you will be taken to this page, in which all of the types of ticket available for that journey are offered

 DB sells a range of BahnCards, which entitles the holder of the card to a range of discounts.

-The opportunity to purchase these Bahn Cards is built into the ticket booking purchase path, hence we've drawn your attention to it below, but you can ignore the info on this page and click on 'Continue'.
+The opportunity to purchase these Bahn Cards is built into the ticket booking purchase path, hence we've drawn your attention to it above, but the default option is that you won't want to add a card to your booking.

 If you will be making a one-off trip to or within Germany, then it can be sensible to conclude that the benefit of speeding up future bookings, by registering as a new customer, is superfluous.

 However, a less obvious benefit of registering is that if you do so, you will be sent text messages re: the status of your journey.